 Naval power remains one of the clearest reflections of a nation’s global reach and maritime identity.
-This list reveals how different nations build, modernize, and preserve fleets shaped by history, geography, and tradition.
+This list reveals how different nations build, modernize, and preserve fleets shaped by history, geography, technology, and tradition.

 Why Naval Tradition Endures